 The All for One World – One World for all (Alle für Eine Welt – Eine Welt für alle) school competition on development policy run by the Federal President (Bundespräsident) and the Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ) aims to teach pupils about global diversity and sustainable action.
 It is held every two years, The motto of the 2019/2020 edition (deadline for submissions: 2 March 2020) was: “My, your, our future!?
 Global codetermination – Local action” (“Meine, deine, unsere Zukunft!?
 Globales Mitbestimmen – Lokales Handeln”.
 The competitions in 2017/18 attracted 516 submissions from around 32 000 students.
 More than 150 pupils were awarded cash prizes for their classes or schools.
 Since 2015, the school competition has been accompanied by the song contest 'Your song for ONE WORLD' (Dein Song für EINE WELT!).

-During the intercultural week (Interkulturelle Woche) (2019: 22 to 29 September), various events and initiatives provide information about integration, diversity and tolerance.
+During the intercultural week (Interkulturelle Woche), various events and initiatives provide information about integration, diversity and tolerance.
 Motto: Live together, grow together (“Zusammen leben, zusammen wachsen”).
 The week is an initiative by the German Bishops' Conference (Deutsche Bischofskonferenz, DBK), the Evangelical Church in Germany (Evangelische Kirche in Deutschland, EKD) and the Greek Orthodox Church in Germany (Griechisch-Orthodoxe Metropolie) and has been running since 1975.